Rennesøy Municipality

 Rennesøy is a former municipality in Rogaland county, Norway.
-It was merged into Stavanger municipality on 1 January 2020.
-It was located in the traditional district of Ryfylke.
-The administrative centre of the municipality is the village of Vikevåg.
-Other villages in Rennesøy included Askje and Sørbø.
+The 65.51 km2 municipality existed from 1838 until its dissolution in 2020.
+The area is now part of Stavanger Municipality in the traditional district of Ryfylke.
+The administrative centre was the village of Vikevåg.
+Other villages in the municipality included Askje and Sørbø.
 The municipality encompassed a number of islands on the south side of the Boknafjorden, north of the city of Stavanger.